You might lose out on an excellent opportunity to create synergy with direct mailing and digital marketing.

 It’s the county’s delinquent tax list, which every county should have.

-In contrast to the above mentioned data providers, the county’s data is usually fresh and more accurate.
+In contrast to the data providers mentioned above, the county’s data is usually fresh and accurate.

 And the more accurate and fresh your data is, the more efficient your direct mailing campaign is and thus the lower cost per acquisition.